arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 === Prior Positive Results and Seroprevalence

-Of the returning student participants, 673 (92.8%) had at least one test prior to enrollment in the study; of these, 107 (15.9%) self-reported a positive result (@tbl-prior-pos-table)).
+Of the returning student participants, 673 (92.8%) had at least one test prior to enrollment in the study; of these, 107 (15.9%) self-reported a positive result (@tbl-prior-pos-table).
 Of these, 100 (93.5%) indicated that this test result occurred after their return to campus (median: 25 September; IQR: 10 September, 07 October).
 Of the 684 returning students with an ELISA result, 95 of the 102 (93.1%) with a self-reported prior positive test result were positive for SARS-CoV-2 IgG antibodies.
 Of the 582 returning students with ELISA results who did not report a positive SARS-CoV-2 test, 113 (16.5%) were positive for SARS-CoV-2 IgG antibodies.
 Of the total 648 returning students with ELISA results, 208 (30.41%) were positive for SARS-CoV-2 IgG antibodies (@fig-raw-prev).
 Among the community resident participants, 42 of 1313 (3.2%) were positive for SARS-CoV-2 antibodies at their first visit (@fig-raw-prev).
 Between their first and second visit, 54 participants converted from negative to positive and 19 converted from positive to negative; 96 (7.3%) were positive for SARS-CoV-2 IgG antibodies at either visit.
 There were no differences by age or the number of days separating visit samples, between those that seroconverted and seroreverted (p = 0.91; p = 0.91, respectively).
 The Wave 1 quantitative OD values of those who seroreverted (n = 19) were significantly lower than individuals who remained positive from waves 1 to 2 (n = 23) (Welch's t-test, p = 0.001; mean of 0.32 vs 0.63).
-Community residents who were of similar age and household income as the returning students (age <= 30y and income <= 50k USD) did not have significantly different seroprevalence than community residents age >30y or with income > 50k USD (@tbl-comm-sim-wave-1, @tbl-comm-sim-wave-2, @tbl-comm-sim-wave-2-cum).
+Community residents who were of similar age and household income as the returning students (age #sym.lt.eq 30y and income #sym.lt.eq 50k USD) did not have significantly different seroprevalence than community residents age > 30y or with income > 50k USD (@tbl-comm-sim-wave-1, @tbl-comm-sim-wave-2, @tbl-comm-sim-wave-2-cum).

 #figure(
   two_header_table(